scipp/cyclebane/docs/about/index.md

 ## Source code and development

-CycleBane is hosted and developed [on GitHub](https://github.com/scipp/cyclebane).
+Cyclebane is hosted and developed [on GitHub](https://github.com/scipp/cyclebane).